benuh/ML_AL_Notes/guides/advanced-topics/MODERN_ML_AI_TECHNIQUES_2024_2025.md

 **A Comprehensive Guide to State-of-the-Art Machine Learning and AI**

-> Last Updated: October 2025
+> Last Updated: November 2025
 > This guide covers cutting-edge techniques, architectures, and methodologies that define the current state of AI.
+> **Note:** Model specifications, especially for proprietary models, are based on publicly available information and may not reflect actual implementations.

 ---